alpha-dragon-org/dragon-module2-bundleAnalysis/README.md

 ### Data To Fetch

 - **Total % in active bundles**
-  The total amount of token supply actively held that was bought using a Jito bundle.
+  The total amount of token supply that was bought using a Jito bundle and currently held in a wallet.
    **Example Output:** `32.2`

 - **Total # of active bundles**
-  The total number of Jito bundles that are actively holding any amount of token supply.
+  The total number of bundled wallets that are still holding token supply.
    **Example Output:** `3`

 - **Metadata for each active bundle**

-  - **# of wallets in bundle**
+  - **% active in bundle**
-  The number of distinct wallets within the bundle.
+  The amount of token supply still held in the bundle.
 There may be multiple values to fetch, depending on the total # of active bundles.
-  **Example Output:** `4`
+  **Example Output:** `30.0`

   - **% total in bundle**
   The amount of token supply that the bundle originally bought.
 There may be multiple values to fetch, depending on the total # of active bundles.
   **Example Output:** `45.3`

-  - **% active in bundle**
+  - **# of wallets in bundle**
-  The amount of token supply actively held within the bundle.
-There may be multiple values to fetch, depending on the total # of active bundles.
+  The number of distinct wallets within the bundle.
+There may be multiple values to fetch here, depending on the total # of active bundles.
-  **Example Output:** `30.0`
+  **Example Output:** `4`

 - **Total # of inactive bundles**
   The total number of Jito bundles that are no longer holding any amount of token supply, ie. have sold all holdings to 0%